bananana/solid/README.md

     cd solid
     git submodule update --init

 Then create and start a python virtual environment, install requirements and create a database

     virtualenv venv
     . venv/bin/activate
     pip install -r requirements.txt
     ./app.py db --create

+**Note** `Flask-Misaka` requires that the following packages are installed on your computer: `gcc`, `libffi-dev`, `python-dev` and `python-cffi`.
+Make sure you install them using your distro's package manager before running `pip install -r requirements.txt`.

 ## Running the App